 The compression stockings need to be worn for two weeks after any heat treatment, such as EVLA and RF Ablation.
 They are worn for three days after echo sclerotherapy.
 As soon as patients get their stockings, they need to practice putting them on and off successfully at least three times before getting their actual procedure.
 Then the stockings will be loosened, and the patient will have found a technique that works for donning the stockings.
 In this way, the patient can leave the office promptly after a procedure.

 Your legs deserve to appear younger, clearer and more healthy-looking.
-Patients from Milwaukee, Green Bay, Appleton and other Wisconsin communities trust the plastic surgeons at Fox Valley Plastic Surgery to deliver effective vein treatments.
+Patients from Milwaukee, Madison, Green Bay, Appleton and other Wisconsin communities trust the plastic surgeons at Fox Valley Plastic Surgery to deliver effective vein treatments.
 Contact Fox Valley Plastic Surgery at (920) 233-1540 or schedule a consultation online.